Lucas-Barrios/lab_llm_judges_Lucas_Barrios/evaluation_memo.md

 ---

-*Kairos Consulting Group · Confidential — Internal Use Only · May 2026*
+*Consulting firm · Confidential — Internal Use Only · May 2026*